 - At the time of entering into any such contract, if the advisory client has a right to terminate the contract without penalty within five business days after entering into the contract.

-The prospective client loves all the information you discussed, but says they’ll need some time to think it over before signing a contract.
-On Monday, they return and agree to have your firm manage their account.
-They sign a contract and effectively become a client of the adviser.
-In this situation, the first delivery requirement was fulfilled.
-Prior to entering into the contract, the client was provided access to the brochure for at least 48 hours (provided on Friday, contract signed on Monday).
-Therefore, the advisor met their delivery obligation.
+The prospective client wants time to think before signing.
+On Monday, they return, agree to have your firm manage their account, and sign the advisory contract.
+In this situation, the first delivery option is satisfied: the client had the brochure for at least 48 hours before entering into the contract (Friday to Monday).

 The brochure and brochure supplement may be delivered physically or electronically.
-Electronic delivery requires client consent and verification the client is able to access the document.
-Additionally, the brochure is made publicly available by the regulators on a site called the Investment Adviser Public Disclosure (IAPD).
+Electronic delivery requires client consent and verification that the client can access the document.
+The brochure is also publicly available through the regulators on the Investment Adviser Public Disclosure (IAPD) site.

 While Form ADV Part 2 must be delivered to most clients, there are two exceptions.